 by Tony Warren

-One of the ways God puts forth spiritual truths is in the names that He assigns in the Bible.
-From the name Adam, to Israel, to David, to Christ, God assigns names that reveal some deeper spiritual truths.
-And the name Michael is no exception.
-If we study it carefully and honestly, it reveals who this messenger is.
-The word Michael is of Hebrew origin [miykael] and most nearly means "He who is assuredly God".
+As we all know, one of the ways God puts forth spiritual truths is in the names that He has assigned in the Bible.
+From the name Adam, Abram, Israel and David, to Christ, God assigns names that reveal some deeper spiritual truths concerning them.
+The name Michael is no exception.
+If we study it carefully and honestly, it gives us great insight to who this top messenger is.
+It's of Hebrew origin [miykael] and most nearly means "He who is assuredly God".
 Taken from the root Hebrew words [miy] (who is), [kiy] (assuredly), and ['el] (God).
-The prepositional prefix [Kiy], has also been rendered as "certainly" and the scripture translated "who is certainly God" or "who is as God."
-This is totally consistent with everything in scripture that deals with the work of Michael.
+The prepositional prefix [Kiy], has also been understood to mean "certainly" and the scripture translated "who is certainly God" or "who is as God."
+This meaning is totally consistent with everything in scripture that deals with the work of the messenger Michael.
 For Christ, the first or chief Messenger of God, has or will do all the things that are assigned to Michael.
-And Christ is the Messenger of God that is seen in charge of the army of God.
-And He assuredly is God, and that is what the title "Michael" that God gives this Messenger signifies.
+Indeed, Christ is the Messenger of God that is seen in charge of the army of God.
+He assuredly is God, and that is what the title that God gave His Messenger "Michael" signifies.

-One of the first objections by some teachers is that the text says that Michael is "one of the Chief Princes."
+Let's look at some of the argument put forth in opposition to this.
+One of the first objections by some Christian teachers is that the text says that Michael is "one of the Chief Princes."

 Their rationale is that God cannot be "one" of the Chief Princes.
 However there are two schools of thought on this verse, and they both support the doctrine that Christ indeed can be one of the Chief Princes/Rulers.